 Alongside the rest of our production crew, Ian played his part in making sure everyone felt comfortable.
-That included the people he photographed, such as our client Haley, who has cerebral palsy.

 For Ian, this has been an important moment in his career as a photographer.
 But he wants it to be something else as well: the start of an important conversation.